Server-Side Row Selection

 - Single 'Click' Selection - when you click on a leaf level row, the row is selected.

 - Multiple 'Shift-Click' Selections - select a leaf row (single click) and then 'shift-click' another leaf row within the same group to select all rows between that range.

 - Only works across rows that share the same parent.

 Below shows another example using checkbox selection.
-The example shows: The example shows checkboxes on the groups and a regular column.
+The example shows checkboxes on the groups and a regular column.
 This is for comparison in the example only.
 Normal applications generally have the checkbox on one column or the groups.

 - Checkbox selection on the group column allowing selection of any row.

-id's, even if the leafs are not part of the same group.
+IDs, even if the leaves are not part of the same group.
 This is because

-If you do not provide node id's, the grid will provide the id's for you, and will make sure they are unique.
+If you do not provide node IDs, the grid will generate the IDs for you, and will make sure they are unique.

-Continue to the next section to learn about setting Row Heights using the Server-side Row Model.
+Continue to the next section to learn about setting Row Height using the Server-Side Row Model.